tildebyte/ChucK-plugin-for-ST3/README.md

   - TODO: Stop all sounds.

 ## Notes
-- The default keybinds for UGen lookup and iternotate conflict with fold/unfold.
+- The default keybinds for _Doc Search_ and _iternotate_ conflict with fold/unfold.

 ## Known bugs
 Probably many